MaosenPeng1/PSLB-Deep-Learning/README.md

 The simulated data is generated using the "*Simulation.R" file for all seeds in 'sim_seed.csv'.

 The real data here is the European Quality of Life Survey (EQLS) study data, which is available from the UK Data Service https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=7724\#!/access-data.
 The 'Get_Data_EQLS.R' presents the data cleaning details and descriptive analysis of the data.
-Here we also uploaded the cleaned data in file 'eqls_data.csv' as long as the file illustrating how we clean the data 'Get_Data_EQLS.R'.
+Here we also uploaded the cleaned data in file `eqls_data.csv` as long as the file illustrating how we clean the data `Get_Data_EQLS.R`.
 The EQLS is a survey conducted through questionnaires that encompasses adults from 35 European countries.
 We merged the data from the 2007 and 2011 iterations of the EQLS.
 Our focus is on determining whether conflicts between work and life balance, as self-reported by respondents, influence the mental well-being of the working adult population.
 The 2007 EQLS included 35,635 individuals, while the 2011 version had 43,636 participants.
 For ease of analysis, we omitted 21,800 participants from the 2007 dataset and 27,234 from the 2011 dataset due to incomplete information.
 Our final sample is comprised of 17,439 individuals experiencing conflicts in balancing work and life (either at work, at home, or both, referred to as cases) and 12,797 individuals with no or minor conflicts (referred to as controls).
 We assessed mental well-being as the outcome using the World Health Organization Five (WHO-5) well-being index, which ranges from 0 to 100.
 This index evaluates the respondent's emotional state over the preceding two weeks.
 The number of covariates is 70.

 ## Instructions
 1. generate data using "*Simulation.R", you will get data and ck_h csv files.
 The ck_h contains the local points and adaptive bandwidth by default, one can specify or define there own local intervals.
 Note all R functions are included in the "Method.R" file.